mebobby2/seven_concurrency_models/README.md

 Using a blocking queue, by contrast, will allow the producer to get ahead of the con- sumer, but not too far.

+## Performance Curve
+You’ll see this curve again and again when working with parallel programs.
+The performance initially increases linearly and is then followed by a period where performance continues to increase, but more slowly.
+Eventually performance will peak, and adding more threads will only make things slower.

 # Language Notes
 ## Anonymous Inner Class in Java